sandeepstpi246/fabzero/polyjet3dprinter.md

-## Ink Jet Printer
+## Poly Jet 3D Printer

-This printer is also called Poly jet Printer.
 It is a 2 axis machine which fabricates in 2 dimensions.